A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_restore_example.md

 Keep the Recovery Sheet, if it was a "Ledger Restore from Shares" operation.
 And consider to
 - generate a new secret on another Ledger,
-- save account amounts to new addresses,
+- save account amounts to the new addresses,
 - start Ledger Secure Backup for new secret... it is a never ending story.